top of page

 Getting triggered is a perfectly normal human response to some situations and quite common for many.
 When triggering situations occur make sure to choose to come back home to your Self.

 Another's happiness or misery does not define you nor need your response.
-Your own reactivity need not take over your entire being.
+Your own feelings of reactivity need not take over your entire being.
 Removing oneself from unhealthy circumstances is often the easiest and healthiest response.
-We are all meant to lean towards what feels good.
+We are meant to lean towards what feels good.

 Continually feeling triggered definitely does not feel good!